Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws

-I consider the existence and structure of conservation laws for the general class of evolutionary scalar \nth{2}-order differential equations with parabolic symbol.
-First I calculate the linearized characteristic cohomology for such equations.
-This provides an auxilliary differential equation satisfied by the conservation laws of a given parabolic equation.
+\Abstract{I consider the existence and structure of conservation laws for the general class of~evolutionary scalar second-order differential equations with parabolic symbol.
+First I~calculate the linearized characteristic cohomology for such equations.
+This provides an~auxiliary differential equation satisfied by the conservation laws of a given parabolic equation.
 This is used to show that conservation laws for any evolutionary parabolic equation depend on at most second derivatives of solutions.
-As a corollary, it is shown that the only evolutionary parabolic equations with at least one non-trivial conservation law are of Monge-Amp\`ere type.
+As a corollary, it is shown that the only evolutionary parabolic equations with at least one non-trivial conservation law are of~Monge--Amp\`ere type.}